Dean Corll: Henley

-Throughout the trial, the state introduced 82 pieces of evidence, including Corll's torture board and one of the boxes used to transport the victims.
-Inside the box, police had found hair which examiners had concluded came from both Cobble and Henley.
-Upon advice from his defense counsel, Henley did not take the stand to testify.
-His attorney, William Gray, cross-examined several witnesses, but did not call any witnesses or experts for the defense.

 On July 15, 1974, both counsels presented their closing arguments to the jury: the prosecution seeking life imprisonment; the defense a verdict of not guilty.
-In his closing argument to the jury, District Attorney Carol Vance apologized for his not being able to seek the death penalty, adding that the case was the "most extreme example of man's inhumanity to man I have ever seen."
+In his closing argument to the jury, District Attorney Carol Vance apologized for not being able to seek the death penalty, adding that the case was the "most extreme example of man's inhumanity to man I have ever seen."

 The jury deliberated for 92 minutes before finding Henley guilty of all six murders for which he was tried.
 The following day, July 16, formal procedures to sentence Henley for the six guilty verdicts began, and on August 8, Judge Preston Dial ordered that Henley serve each 99-year sentence consecutively (totaling 594 years), and he was transferred to the Huntsville Unit to formally begin his sentence.

 Henley appealed his sentence and conviction, contending the jury in his initial trial had not been sequestered, that his attorneys' objections to news media being present in the courtroom had been overruled, and citing that his defense team's attempts to present evidence contending that the initial trial should not have been held in San Antonio had also been overruled by the judge.
 Henley's appeal was upheld and he was awarded a retrial in December 1978.

 Henley's retrial began on June 18, 1979.
 This second trial was held in Corpus Christi, with Henley again represented by defense attorneys William Gray and Edwin Pegelow.
 Henley's attorneys again attempted to have Henley's written statements ruled inadmissible.
 However, Judge Noah Kennedy ruled the written statements given by Henley on August 9, 1973, as admissible evidence.
 The retrial lasted nine days, with Henley's attorneys again calling no defense witnesses and again attacking the credibility of Henley's written confession.
 The defense also contended the evidence provided by the state "belonged to Dean Corll, not Elmer Wayne Henley".
-On June 27, 1979, the jury deliberated for over two hours before reaching their verdict; Henley was again convicted of six murders and sentenced to six concurrent 99-year terms.
+On June 27, 1979, the jury deliberated for over two hours before reaching their verdict; Henley was again convicted of six murders and again sentenced to six 99-year terms, only to run concurrently this time rather than consecutively.